Priyanshukapoor28/Recipes-App-React-Native/README.md

 # Team Members
-Khushi Mattu 20BCE1189

-Sudeeksha Ganguli 20BCE1549

 Priyanshu Kapoor 20BCE1701

 # Contribution

-Priyanshu Kapoor - Designed Home Page and Navigation
+Designed Home Page and Navigation

-Khushi Mattu - Designed Category page and Navigation for that page

-Sudeeksha Ganguli - Done Linking of pages and Designed Search page
+Designed Category page and Navigation for that page Done Linking of pages and Designed Search page